danbev/learning-v8/README.md

 ThreadEntry can be found in src/base/platform/platform-posix.

-### Isolate
-An Isolate is an independant copy of the V8 runtime which includes its own heap.
-Two different Isolates can run in parallel and can be seen as entierly different sandboxed instances of a V8 runtime.

 ### International Component for Unicode (ICU)
 International Components for Unicode (ICU) deals with internationalization (i18n).